 That’s why they don’t actually read every document they receive.
 They skim them to find what’s most relevant.

 You have to make it easy for them.

 Begin with dividing your resume into sections.

 Got years of professional experience?
 Lead with your work history.
-Use the following template:
+Here's the right resume sections order: